-Set Outputs
+- Step 1 Press the green Mon button. - Step 2 Press the Mon Setup button if it's not already lit.

-Press the Config Monitors soft key and work on the Mixer Screen

-Choose a Speaker set at the lower left.

-Select all (or one) of its Elements at the top left.

-Click Analog (Or Digital) Outputs at lower right.

-Choose the right number of free outputs to match the number of selected elements.
+Step 3 Press the Config Monitors soft key and work on the Mixer Screen Step 4 Choose a Speaker set at the lower left.
+Step 5 Select all (or one) of its Elements at the top left.
+Step 6 Click Analog (Or Digital) Outputs at lower right.
+Step 7 Choose the right number of free outputs to match the number of selected elements.
 Click Patch.
 Repeat as needed.

-Press the end soft key to leave the Config Monitors screen.
+Step 8 Press the end soft key to leave the Config Monitors screen.